cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 #### Message Packet Header

 **Message packets** always start with the 512-byte header with the following layout.
-- **message name**: a 128-byte array with the first byte indicating the length of the string
+- **message name**: a 128-byte array with the first byte indicating the length of the message name
 - **self-address**: a 64-byte array with the first byte indicating the length of the address
 - **caller-address**: a 64-byte array with the first byte indicating the length of the address
 - **context token**: a 32-byte array